 1. Understanding the Role of Brokers

 Brokers are key players in the freight industry.
 They act as a liaison between the shipper (the party that needs goods transported) and the carrier (the trucker or trucking company providing transportation).
-Brokers typically have relationships with multiple shippers and offer various types of loads, including Power Only freight.
+Brokers typically have relationships with multiple shippers and offer various types of loads, including Power Only freight — helping carriers who wonder what does power only mean in trucking.

-What Brokers Do: Brokers find shippers who need goods moved and then find suitable carriers (truckers) to transport those goods.
+- What Brokers Do: Brokers find shippers who need goods moved and then find suitable carriers (truckers) to transport those goods.
 For Power Only freight, brokers will connect shippers with truckers who have the necessary truck (or power unit) but don’t need to provide their own trailer.
+Owner-operators with authority can book power-only loads; for interstate operations you may need IRP and IFTA accounts.

 2. Building a Strong Relationship with Brokers